Hey, can I point something out real quick here, folks?

 Mike Bloomberg left the party.

-Mike Bloomberg, the mayor of New York, couldn't get elected to anything as a Republican outside City of New York.
+Mike Bloomberg, the mayor of New York, couldn't get elected to anything as a Republican outside city of New York.

 And clearly, with all due respect, Michael Bloomberg is not the role model or the definition of the future Republican that wins a majority of votes anywhere.

-Can't be anti-immigration, for example, because immigrants are fueling the country.
+We got to take a hard look at some of the positions we've been taking can't be anti-immigration, for example, because immigrants are fueling the country.

-What we are not anti-immigration.
+What we are, not anti-immigration.

 This is the kind of talk you get from the Democrats.

-He switched parties in order to get elected.
+After Rudy Giuliani, he switched parties in order to get elected.

 He only registered as a Republican in 2001.

-He's a lifelong Liberal Democrat.
+He's a lifelong liberal Democrat.

-A moderate Republican who endorsed Barack Obama in 2008.
+And here's general Powell let's not forget a moderate Republican who endorsed Barack Obama in 2008.

 He also says the president's critics ought to be going after him on policy, not nonsense.